Start new plants off right!

-Water deeply only once or twice per week.
-Exactly how often and how long you water will depend on your soil and other conditions.
-Follow the tips below.
+Water deeply once or twice per week.
+How often and how long you water depend on your soil texture..

 After year 3

-Properly planted and watered plants should be fairly well established, and can thrive with less watering than you may expect.
+Plants should be established, and thrive with less watering.
 Drought-tolerant plants may need no supplemental water, whereas shallow-rooted plants or plants with greater water needs may need water weekly.
-Many plants, when selected for the conditions in your yard, may need watering only once or twice a month in dry weather.
+Many plants may need watering only once or twice a month in dry weather.

 - Use water wisely!
 Water plants when they need it, and apply water according to your soil type and the weather.
 Do not apply water faster than the soil can absorb it.